Roosterbear/tips/google-coursera/marketing-digital-ecommerce.md

 # Think Outside the inbox: Email Marketing
 [Inicio](#digital-marketing--e-commerce)

+## Email Marketing

+> The process of sending messages to a list of existing subscribers
+> to share information, drive sales or create community

 <hr/>

 🤑​🤑​🤑​🤑​🤑​🤑​🤑​🤑​🤑​🤑​🤑​🤑​🤑​🤑​🤑​🤑​🤑​🤑​🤑​
 # Assess for Success: Marketing Analytics and Measurement
 [Inicio](#digital-marketing--e-commerce)

 <hr/>

 🤑​🤑​🤑​🤑​🤑​🤑​🤑​🤑​🤑​🤑​🤑​🤑​🤑​🤑​🤑​🤑​🤑​🤑​🤑​
 # Make the Sale: Build, Launch and Manage E-commerce Stores
 [Inicio](#digital-marketing--e-commerce)

 <hr/>